kexin94yyds/CLI-prompts/README.md

 # CLI Prompts - Terminal Prompt Library

 CLI Prompts is a powerful terminal prompt management system designed to enhance productivity for developers and content creators.
-With a simple `//` shortcut, you can quickly access and manage 126 carefully crafted prompts.
+With a simple `//` shortcut, you can quickly access and manage your own prompts.

+> **Note**: This repository includes 3 example prompts.
+You can easily import your own prompts using the provided tools.

 ## ✨ Core Features